-The 2023 Geelong Business Excellence Awards Presentation Event is organised every year in Geelong by the Geelong Chamber of Commerce to recognise and celebrate the finalists and winners of the 2023 Geelong Business Excellence Awards.
+The 2023 Geelong Business Excellence Awards Presentation Event is organised every year in Geelong by the Geelong Chamber of Commerce to recognise and celebrates the finalists and winners of the 2023 Geelong Business Excellence Awards.
 The Geelong Chamber of Commerce is Geelong's purpose-built organisation in support of local business.
-The event will take place on 19 October 2023, and will run from 6pm to 10pm.
+The event took place on 19 October 2023, and ran from 6pm to 10pm.
 The presentation event is included in the carbon neutral certification.
-Any after-party event is not included in current certification.
+Any after-party event was not included in current certification.

-The event in 2022 was a Climate Active Carbon Neutral certified event.
-The attendance for 2022 year was 810 attendees.
-We have considered this number of attendees when preparing the 2023 pre-event report.
+The event in 2023 was a Climate Active Carbon Neutral certified event.
+The attendance for 2023 year was 671 attendees.
+We have considered this amount of attendees for our post-event report.

-3.EMISSIONS BOUNDARY
+3. EMISSIONS BOUNDARY